 - $12.9 million in a case involving police misconduct and excessive force.

 Geoffrey Fieger and his team of attorneys are experts in civil rights law.
 They have the courage and resources to go to trial, not just settle out of court.

 They are not afraid to fight.
 And not afraid to win.

 WHAT ARE CIVIL RIGHTS?

-Federal statutes enacted after the Civil War and more recently in 1957 and 1964, were intended to implement and give further force to the basic personal rights guaranteed by the U.S. Constitution.
+Federal statutes enacted after the Civil War and more recently in 1957 and 1964 were intended to implement and give further force to the fundamental personal rights guaranteed by the U.S. Constitution.
 Such laws prohibit discrimination in employment, education, public accommodation, etc., based on race, color, age, religion or national origin.

 The U.S. Constitution further protects individuals and provides relief when a government official or employee acts with deliberate indifference to a person’s health, safety, and welfare, which leads directly to an injury or death.
 Fieger Law specializes in cases involving the violation of civil rights.